 Nutritional Yeast Benefits

-Nutritional yeast is a sustainable and ethical source of protein, and it’s packed with benefits.
-It can offset pathogens and the common cold.
+Nutritional yeast is a sustainable and ethical source of protein that can offset pathogens and the common cold.
 A tablespoon a day promotes restful sleep, curbs respiratory infections, and can significantly boost mood.

 It also improves cholesterol, blood glucose levels, and bolsters immunity.